rust-lang/rust/doc/rust.md

 A _[record](#record-types) expression_ is one or more comma-separated name-value pairs enclosed by braces.
 A fieldname can be any identifier (including keywords), and is separated from its value expression by a colon.
-To indicate that a field is mutable, the `mutable` keyword is written before its name.
+To indicate that a field is mutable, the `mut` keyword is written before its name.

 ~~~~
 {x: 10f, y: 20f};
 {name: "Joe", age: 35u, score: 100_000};
-{ident: "X", mutable count: 0u};
+{ident: "X", mut count: 0u};
 ~~~~

 The order of the fields in a record expression is significant, and